ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+React Introduction: Components, JSX, and Props — Complete Beginner to Advanced Guide  - <a href="https://medium.com/@pranshi100verma/react-introduction-components-jsx-and-props-complete-beginner-to-advanced-guide-6407bfe07460?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Pranshi Verma`**

+<blockquote>From Zero to Job-Ready — A Step-by-Step Guide for Engineering Students
+Continue reading on Medium »</blockquote>

+<h3>2.
 What ToggleEvent.source and dialog.closedBy Actually Fix - <a href="https://medium.com/code-your-own-path/what-toggleevent-source-and-dialog-closedby-actually-fix-70d31fde9734?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Aleksei Aleinikov`**

 <blockquote>Some of the best web platform improvements are not big features — they are small fixes to annoying UI problems.
 Continue reading on Code Your Own Path »</blockquote>

-<h3>2.
+<h3>3.
 Complete Guide to Advance Excel, Power BI & SQL Server Course in Noida - <a href="https://bitsandbytesautomation.medium.com/complete-guide-to-advance-excel-power-bi-sql-server-course-in-noida-887dc4ff1265?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Bitsandbytesautomation`**

 <blockquote>In the modern world where data serves as the core component, good analytical skills are required among students and other professionals.
-Continue reading on Medium »</blockquote>

-<h3>3.
-JavaScript Basics Every Developer Must Know (Complete Beginner Guide) - <a href="https://medium.com/@balasenthilrrd/javascript-basics-every-developer-must-know-complete-beginner-guide-1d0e56e38e63?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Balasenthilrrd`**

-<blockquote>Learn the essential JavaScript basics every developer must know, including variables, data types, functions, arrays, and DOM manipulation…
 Continue reading on Medium »</blockquote>

 <br/>